devplayer0/fyp/report.md

 coverage tools [@submitty].

 While being relatively modern, Submitty has a number of technical design and structure problems.
-Originally it was designed specifically to grade assignments in specific classes at the Rensselaer Polytechnic Institute (RPI) as the "RPI Homework Submission Server" [@submitty_poster].
-As a result, Submitty carries a degree of "technical debt" (a result of choosing a solution which solves an immediate problem more easily but raises issues later) [@tech_debt].
+Originally, it was designed specifically to grade assignments in specific classes at the Rensselaer Polytechnic Institute (RPI) as the "RPI Homework Submission Server" [@submitty_poster].
+As a result, the platform carries a degree of "technical debt", which is a result of choosing a solution that solves an immediate problem more easily but raises issues later [@tech_debt].
 Examples of this include:

 - A somewhat convoluted installation process that requires a very specific